antoniopataro/personal-website/README.md

 ### 📃 History

-Some time ago, it was my first `ReactJS` project. 🥲
+Some time ago, it was my first `React` project. 🥲

 You can find this and some older desings for my personal website in this [figma file](https://www.figma.com/file/cibaFLJNSHOa8dKKn3V9Mo/Personal-Website?node-id=272%3A31).